sadoprotocol/ipfs-api/README.md

 Examples of html form and upload javascript procedure are available in [examples](https://github.com/cakespecial/ipfs-api/tree/main/examples).

+> Note: Use the `pin` flag for persistent.
+Otherwise the media will get removed by garbage collector.

 <br />
 <br />

 ## Pending items

-- Limit media size check, `1 MB`
-- Confirm and limit media types
 - If IPNS is used, create key backup procedures
-- List uploaded?
-- SystemD or some kind of daemon management
+- List uploaded?, will require authentication or some sort.
 - Git workflow deploy server